 Type of repayment after deferment (Repayment by...)

-- Increased EMI with the same tenure - In this case, the original end of the loan amortization will remain the same (no adjustment in the loan term), so your monthly payment will be adjusted so that you are able to repay your loan within the remained period.
+- Increased EMI payment with the same term - In this case, the original end of the loan amortization will remain the same (no adjustment in the loan term), so your monthly payment will be adjusted so that you are able to repay your loan within the remained period.

-- Increased EMI with extended tenure - When you choose this option, your loan term will be extended by the length of the moratorium, resulting in a higher monthly payment.
+- Increased EMI payment with extended term - When you choose this option, your loan term will be extended by the length of the moratorium, resulting in a higher monthly payment.

-- Same EMI with an extended tenure - With this scenario, your EMI will remain the same and the loan term will be extended so you can fully repay your loan.
+- Same EMI payment with an extended term - With this scenario, your EMI will remain the same and the loan term will be extended so you can fully repay your loan.